-International Applicants/Students Who Have Studied outside the United States
+International Applicants/Students Who Have Studied outside the United States or Canada

 Applicants to the degree program whose first language is not English are required to submit a TOEFL or IELTS score to complete their application for admission.
 Berklee Online recommends the following scores:

 - TOEFL: iBT (internet-based): 100; Computer-based: 250; Paper-based: 600

 Homeschooled applicants must submit an official copy of their high school transcript detailing the courses they completed and the grades that they earned in them during each year of study.
 This transcript must also include a date of graduation, and must be signed by the student’s education supervisor.
 No document can be considered official unless it comes directly to Berklee Online from the homeschool education supervisor.
 Copies of diplomas are not considered sufficient as proof of high school completion.
 Homeschooled applicants must also provide any additional documentation required by the state/province in which the homeschooling was completed.

 Toll-free within the United States and Canada: